Colonial history of the United States: Chesapeake society

 The top five percent or so of the white population of Virginia and Maryland in the mid-18th century were planters who possessed growing wealth and increasing political power and social prestige.
 They controlled the local Anglican church, choosing ministers and handling church property and disbursing local charity.
 They sought election to the House of Burgesses or appointment as justice of the peace.

 About 60 percent of white Virginians were part of a broad middle class that owned substantial farms.
 By the second generation, death rates from malaria and other local diseases had declined so much that a stable family structure was possible.

 The bottom third owned no land and verged on poverty.
 Many were recent arrivals, recently released from indentured servitude.
 In some districts near present-day Washington DC, 70 percent of the land was owned by a handful of families, and three-fourths of the whites had no land at all.
 Large numbers of Irish and German Protestants had settled in the frontier districts, often moving down from Pennsylvania.
 Tobacco was not important here; farmers focused on hemp, grain, cattle, and horses.
 Entrepreneurs had begun to mine and melt the local iron ores.

 Sports occupied a great deal of attention at every social level, starting at the top.
 In England, hunting was sharply restricted to landowners and enforced by armed gamekeepers.
-In America, game was more than plentiful.
+In America, game was plentiful.
 Everyone could and did hunt, including servants and slaves.
 Poor men with good rifle skills won praise; rich gentlemen who were off target won ridicule.
 In 1691, governor Sir Francis Nicholson organized competitions for the "better sort of Virginians onely who are Batchelors," and he offered prizes "to be shot for, wrestled, played at backswords, & Run for by Horse and foott."